Expense Report Builder

 Receipts missing = count of lines with the receipt flag off

-The output lists every expense with its date, merchant, category, business purpose, and a [✓] or [ ] receipt marker.
-Below the lines it prints a subtotal per category and the grand total to reimburse.
-If any line is missing its receipt flag, the report says so up front so it can be fixed before submission rather than after rejection.
+The output lists every expense with a [✓] or [ ] receipt marker.
+If any lines are missing receipts, the report flags them at the top so you fix them before submission rather than after rejection.